Quantum physics may indicate that death IS NOT the end of life.

 And, since flesh and matter are in effect energy, the resurrection of Jesus back into physical form through energy and matter transference could be done in the blink of an eye.
 His physical body may have been killed but His Holy Spirit was (is) still around.
 All He would have to think is, "let it be so," and thought would become (as we understand it) physical matter!
 A new physical Jesus reborn in the blink of an eye!

-I would like to point out that these scientific ramblings ARE PURELY SPECULATIVE FUN ON MY PART and not intended to provide definitive proof of any specific religious doctrine or support any scientific theories and are not meant to denigrate either.
+I would like to point out that these scientific ramblings are purely speculative fun on my part and not intended to provide definitive proof of any specific religious doctrine or scientific theories.